mike011/Speedtest-Animation/notes.md

 - different highlights for indicating good scores versus poor
 - adding a tail to the emitted values as they disappear
 - make a smoother transition between the animations
+- slide the server and wifi view downs when the speed test starts
+- grow the speed test view when it starts
+- on speed test start have both upload and downloads showing, fade out the uploads and keep the downloads going.
+- before the speed test start have the initial screen shown which would match the animation

 # Concerns